abramhindle/ttwl-cli-saveedit/README-saves.md

 ## Chaos Level

 The `--chaos` argument can be used to activate Chaos Mode at any point, and/or unlock Chaos Levels you haven't yet unlocked legitimately.
-Note that currently, if you use this option to unlock Chaos Mode prior to the game giving it to you the proper way, you won't have access to the Chaos Mode UI in the menu system, so a save editor will be the only way to change the level (such as disabling Chaos Mode, for instance.)

-This option will ensure that you have at least the specified Chaos Level unlocked.

-    ttwl-save-edit old.sav new.sav --chaos 0
+This will also unlock the Chaos Mode menu regardless of your plot progress, though there'll be no in-game way to unlock more Chaos Levels until you finish the game properly.

     ttwl-save-edit old.sav new.sav --chaos 50

 ## Currency (Money, Moon Orbs, and Lost Souls)